NasrulKarib/Shaluk/README.md

 # Shaluk

 ## 📝 Overview
 **Shaluk** is a web app designed for **CUET students** to order food and essential medicines from local shops.
-It eliminates the struggle of finding supplies after evening hours, ensuring a smooth browsing, searching, and ordering experience.
+It eliminates the struggle of finding supplies after evening hours, providing a seamless browsing, searching, and ordering experience.
 The platform includes an **admin panel** to manage shops, products, and deliveries efficiently.

 ## 🎯 Motivation
-Students at CUET often struggle to purchase food or medicine in the evening due to:
+Students at CUET often face challenges in purchasing food or medicine in the evening due to:

-- **Lack of nearby shops** – Most essential stores are outside campus, making access difficult.
+- **Lack of nearby shops** – Essential stores are located outside campus, making access difficult.
 - **Dependence on friends** – Students rely on others going outside for tuition to bring necessities.
-- **Restricted movement for female students** – The **women’s hall gate closes at 7 PM**, limiting their ability to buy essentials.
+- **Restricted movement for female students** – The **women’s hall gate closes at 7 PM**, limiting their access to essential supplies.
-- **Urgent medical needs** – Sometimes, students require immediate medicine but face accessibility issues.
+- **Urgent medical needs** – Students sometimes require immediate medicine but struggle to find it on time.

-**Shaluk** solves these problems by providing a **centralized ordering platform** where students can conveniently place orders, and admins ensure timely deliveries.
+**Shaluk** addresses these problems by offering a **centralized ordering platform**, allowing students to place orders conveniently while admins ensure timely deliveries.

 ## 🚀 Key Features